Frost Mage PvP Guide

 • Berserk increases casting speed (stick it in a macro,) and

-• trolls are less affected by roots and slows.
+• Trolls are less affected by roots and slows.

 • Goblins: